afsc-gap-products/esrindex/README.md

 # Methodology

 The esrindex package produces estimates of regional and subarea/stratum indices of abundance (biomass in kilotons) and confidence intervals for each ESR taxa by fitting a multivariate random effects model (REM) to design-based abundance index time series from individual survey strata (EBS groundfish strata) or subareas (AI or GOA INPFC subareas).
-Abundance indices are calculated from AFSC summer bottom trawl survey catch and effort data using the [gapindex R package](https://afsc-gap-products.github.io/gapindex/) (Oyafuso, 2024).
-Random effects models are fitted to abundance index time series using the [rema R package](https://afsc-assessments.github.io/rema/) (Sullivan and Balstad, 2022).
+Abundance indices are calculated from AFSC summer bottom trawl survey catch and effort data using the [gapindex R package](https://afsc-gap-products.github.io/gapindex/).
+Random effects models are fitted to abundance index time series using the [rema R package](https://afsc-assessments.github.io/rema/).

 # Legal disclaimer